 Correspondents are requested to send their names and addresses, not necessarily for publication, but as a guarantee of good faith.
-The Editor is not responsible for any statement made in the correspon-dence column.
+The Editor is not responsible for any statement made in the correspondence column.
 Correspondents are requested to write on one side of the paper only.

-"SIGNING THE PLEDGE."
-To the Editor "The Common Cause."
 Madam,-In your issue of August 4th Mrs. Bigg urges that the Women's Liberal Federation should proclaim a general strike.
-I entirely agree with her that such a strike, if it became really general (i.e., if the majority of the branches and the majority of the members of the branches agreed to it), would be a powerful and a perfectly legitimate method of persuading the Liberal Government that Liberal women are in earnest about the Sufrage.
-Pending, however, the adoption of any such policy by the Federation as a whole, I venture to suggest that a form of pledge might be drawn out, binding those who signed it not to work for any Par-liamentary candidate who was not upon a list of those in thus remaining sleeping members of the Association, since in the eyes of every woman Suffragist a candidate who does not believe in the constitutional principle that taxation and representation should go together is no true Conservative.
-(3) Upon the party woman herself the effect of having thus "taken the pledge" would be much the same as that felt by the potential drunkard.
+I entirely agree with her that such a strike, if it became really general (i.e., if the majority of the branches and the majority of the members of the branches agreed to it), would be a powerful and a perfectly legitimate method of persuading the Liberal Government that Liberal women are in earnest about the Suffrage.
+Pending, however, the adoption of any such policy by the Federation as a whole, I venture to suggest that a form of pledge might be drawn out, binding those who signed it not to work for any Parliamentary candidate who was not upon a list of those the membership of their branches.
+Personally, I always strongly dissuade party women from taking this step on the ground that they can do much better work for the Suffrage by remaining within the party organisation (while refusing to work for an unsatisfactory candidate) than by resigning outright.
+Resigned members, like the dead, are quickly forgotten.
+They have lost their influence over their fellow-members; they have lost their power of voting in favour of a forward Suffrage policy.
+The party agent, for example, tells an anti-Suffragist candidate that the local W.L.A. is working for him to a woman.
+He does not tell him-the probably does not know himself-how large a number of capable women have resigned from or never joined the Association because of the Suffrage question.
+Suppose, on the other hand, that from 50 to 90 per cent. of the members of the Association, while continuing to attend its meeting and pay their subscriptions, were bound by a written pledge, such as I suggest,-a letter pointing out that fact would be a useful weapon both in preventing the choice of an unsatisfactory candidate and in inducing the candidate to hear reason.
+There would be, of course, nothing whatever disloyal to party principles in thus remaining sleeping members of the Association, since in the eyes of every woman Suffragist a candidate who refuses to extend the principle of representative government to women is no true Liberal; and a candidate who does not believe in the constitutional principle that taxation and representation should go together is no true Conservative.

+(3) Upon the party woman herself the effect, of having thus "taken the pledge" would be much the same as that felt by the potential drunkard.
 It would fortify her against her own possible weakness and against the pressure put upon her by her friends.
-In the last general election most of us must have known cases where women who had often declared that they would never work for a candidate who was not sound on Women's Suffrage were swept off their feet by the tremendous excitement of the time, or yielded against their better judgment to the entreaties of their men friends and relations.
-If now in cooler blood we could appeal to these women, perhaps at the close of a meeting when the great issues involved in the Suffrage question had been brought home to them by the eledge, they would I believe be true to the promise thus given and find in the reply, "I have given my word," a sufficient defence against the pressure of their party friends.
+In the last general election most of us must have known cases where women who had often declared that they would never work for a candidate who was not sound on Women's Suffrage were swept off their feet by th their party friends.